ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 python main.py
 ```
-# 3. Generating subfolder openml_xx for a given dataOD, with all needed files:
+# 3. Generating subfolder openml_xx for a given dataID, with all needed files:

 First generate the .proto file for the data ID of interest, in this case using 61 as example:
 ```